zengbing15/lumos_doc/docs/preparation/createaccount.md

 - The CKB node is installed and running.

-## Create the accounts by using ckb-cli.
+## Create the Accounts by Using ckb-cli

 > **ckb-cli** is included in the CKB pre-built installer package.
 It is a command line tool that provides the functions of rpc requests, creating CKB addresses, managing wallets, sending transactions, and depositing to Nervos DAO etc. These functions can help with debugging and testing during the development process.
 For more information, see [ckb-cli Sub Commands](https://github.com/nervosnetwork/ckb-cli/wiki/Sub-Commands).